pivot-access-ltd/bma-offline-docs/src/how-to-deploy-machines.md

 ```
 rad-end

-Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/2896) to this machine.
+Once commissioned, you may consider adding a tag to this machine.
 The next step is [deployment](/t/how-to-deploy-machines/nnnn).

 <a href="#heading--how-to-test-machines"><h2 id="heading--how-to-test-machines">How to test machines</h2></a>